An institution of DVGW

 Recycling of saline waters (RIKovery)

-The project consortium pursues the vision of reuse industrial water flows as completely as possible in order to relieve natural water resources.
+The project consortium pursued the vision of reuse industrial water flows as completely as possible in order to relieve natural water resources.
+The…

 Read more